 The next settlements that Gorges sent over established a fishing and trading post at Monhegan in 1621.
 It became important for supplying people in Massachusetts Bay during the hard winter of 1623.
 This was the first settlement which continued for any considerable length of time within any part of the territory of Maine.
 (18)

-We also find that a settlement was commenced at Winter Harbor, at Pemaquid in 1625, which continued to increase without interruption until it’s destruction during King Phillips War in 1675.
+We also find that a settlement was commenced at Pemaquid in 1625, which became the most populated settlements on the entire coast of New England, numbering 500 people.
+It continued to increase without interruption until it’s destruction during King Phillips War in 1675.